 Let’s take a closer look at Vodacom’s marketing strategy in South Africa.
 I’ll start by going through Vodacom’s overall marketing strategy and brand positioning strategy and then dive deep into some of their most successful marketing campaigns.

-Vodacom’s overall marketing strategy centers around the vision of becoming a leading digital company with the customer at its heart.
-Using big data and IoT, Vodacom aims to be able to serve its customers better and lead them into an exciting future as the world evolves with the evolution of technology.
+Overall, Vodacom’s marketing strategy centers around the vision of becoming a leading digital company with the customer at its heart.
+Using big data and IoT, Vodacom aims to serve its customers better and lead them into an exciting future as the world evolves with technology.

-“Our brand promise to our customers is to be the mobile technology partner that will assist them in making the transition by benefitting from new and exciting technologies” says Nyimpini Mabunda, Vodacom Chief Officer: Consumer Business Unit.
+“Our brand promise to our customers is to be the mobile technology partner that will assist them in making the transition by benefitting from new and exciting technologies” says Nyimpini Mabunda, Vodacom Chief Officer: Consumer Business Unit (2019).

 Vodacom places a lot of importance on innovation within the digital space in order to improve its products and services, and by extension, its customer experience.
-For instance, they use predictive analytics to manage their 39 million customers when they contact a call center.
-Predictive analytics allow them to know more about the customers who are calling and saves time that would normally be spent trying to gather details about customers when they call.
+For instance, it uses predictive analytics to manage its 55 million customers.
+Predictive analytics allows it to know more about the customers who are engaging with its call center.
+It also saves time that would normally be spent trying to gather details about customers when they call.

 Mabunda also highlighted the importance of machine learning and voice recognition in optimizing Vodacom’s customer experience.
-Recognizing who customers are when they call, anticipating why they are calling and automatically connecting them with the agent that would best serve them, and the contract that would best fit them based on their usage needs, are all customer touchpoints that can be hugely improved by machine learning.
+Recognizing who customers are when they call.
+Anticipating why they are calling and automatically connecting them with the agent that would best serve them.
+Identifying the contract that would best fit their data usage needs.
+These are all customer touchpoints that can be hugely improved by machine learning.

-In 2017, Vodacom announced an evolution of its brand position strategy (including tagline and visual identity).
+Before the pandemic, Vodacom announced an evolution of its brand positioning (including tagline and visual identity).

-And if you know anything about successful marketing, you’ll know it’s always backed by data.
-Vodacom informed their rebranding by commissioning a study that assessed their consumers’ sentiment towards the future and the company’s prospects.
-They found out that 41% of South Africans surveyed believed that the standard of living in South Africa will improve in 20 years’ time.
-This was a more optimistic view than the ones held by their surveyed counterparts in Europe.
+If you know anything about successful marketing campaigns, you’ll know it’s always backed by data.
+Vodacom informed its rebranding by commissioning a study that assessed its consumers’ sentiment towards the future and the company’s prospects.
+It found out that 41% of South Africans surveyed believed that the standard of living in South Africa will improve in 20 years’ time.
+This was a more optimistic view than its counterparts in Europe.

-This inspired Vodacom’s new brand strategy to center around optimism with the simple but effective tagline - ‘The future is exciting.
+This inspired Vodacom’s new brand strategy to focus on optimism with the simple but effective tagline - ‘The future is exciting.
 Ready?’

 This theme played right into Vodacom’s overall vision and strategy of becoming a leading digital company.